 True airspeed is the speed of an aircraft moving through the air.
 As an airplane moves through the atmosphere, the air passes under the wings at a given speed.
 The wind moving with or against the aircraft directly affects the speed of the air moving under the wings, and thus directly affects the true airspeed.
 If there was no wind, then the true airspeed of the aircraft would be equal to the ground speed of the aircraft.
 So, in a situation where wind is present, the velocity of the wind must be taken from the ground speed of the plane, and this is best represented by the equation:

 where: Vt = true airspeed, Vg = ground speed, Vw = wind speed

-As well as wind, temperature and altitude also affects true airspeed.
-When altitude or air temperature increase the density of air decreases and so true airspeed increases.
-This is because there is less air to put up resistance against the aircraft moving forward so the aircraft moves faster through the air.
+As well as wind, temperature, and altitude also impact true airspeed.
+When altitude or air temperature increases, the density of air decreases and the true airspeed increases.
+This is because there is less air to put up resistance against the aircraft moving forward, so the aircraft moves faster through the air.

 where: Ao = speed of sound at standard sea level, M = Mach number, T = temperature (kelvins), To = standard temperature at sea level (kelvins)